trunglive/mobile-web-specialist-nanodegree/README.md

-## My notes on the course as I progress:
+## :sparkles::sparkles: My notes on the course as I progress :sparkles::sparkles:
-> The content of the notes is mostly from the quizzes I finished.
+> The content of the notes is mostly from the quizzes from the course.

 ### Lesson 2: The Benefits of Offline First
 * 2.4 The reasons why users could not receive data from websites: